Oregon Ducks football: Washington

-The Oregon–Washington football rivalry, also known informally as the "Cascade Clash"', is an American college football rivalry between the Oregon Ducks and Washington Huskies of the Big Ten Conference.
+The Oregon–Washington football rivalry, also known informally as the "Cascade Clash" or the Fight For The Forest, is an American college football rivalry between the Oregon Ducks and Washington Huskies of the Big Ten Conference.
 The respective campuses in Eugene and Seattle are 285 mi apart, via Interstate 5.

 It is one of the top 25 most played rivalries in NCAA Division I FBS history, and has been played regularly since 1900.

 The series started in 1900 and has incited particularly poor behavior from fans of both teams.
 Although Washington has historically dominated the series, Oregon had a winning streak 2004 to 2015, Oregon won 12 match-ups in a row by an average of 24 points, the longest streak in the rivalry by either team.
 However, that streak was broken in 2016.
 Since then, Washington has won 5 of the last 9 games including the 2023 PAC 12 championship.
 As of the 2024 season, Washington leads the series 63–49–5.